benarnav/benarnav.github.io/posts/bytephase.md

 I was implementing an LLM from scratch using only research papers and was frustrated by the slow performance of my pure Python tokenizer, so I built one in C. `bytephase` is a high-performance [byte-pair tokenizer](https://github.com/benarnav/bytephase){:target="_blank" rel="noopener"} that uses a hybrid architecture with a Python API and C extensions for core operations.

 It uses a trie-based encoding approach to achieve tokenization speeds of 2.41M tokens/sec, significantly outperforming many existing solutions.
 Training the tokenizer is over 3,000 times faster compared to a reference Python implementation by [Andrej Karpathy](https://github.com/karpathy/minbpe){:target="_blank" rel="noopener"}.
-It's the code is [available here](https://github.com/benarnav/bytephase), and you're welcome to use `bytephase` for your own LLM or NLP needs.
+The code is [available here](https://github.com/benarnav/bytephase), and you're welcome to use `bytephase` for your own LLM or NLP needs.

 ## Background